 Woodside Green lies to the south of Hatfield Forest, next to Wall Wood.
-It is mainly open pasture, with a few isolated trees, used for grazing cattle in the summer.
-Over 100 years ago, there were more trees, especially around the margins.
-We have now secured funding from the People's Postcode Lottery to restore this historic landscape.
+It is mainly open pasture, with a few isolated mature trees.
+In summer, it is used for grazing cattle.
+Maps from over 100 years ago show there were many more trees, mostly around the margins.
+We have now secured funding from the People's Postcode Lottery to restore this historic parkland.

 We have ambitious plans to replant this ecologically and historically important parkland habitat with native trees.
-This will benefit wildlife, including rare bats, birds and insects which rely on the trees that have historically grown amongst the grazed pasture.
+This will see the return of wildlife to the area, including rare bats, birds and insects, all of which rely on the trees that were found amongst the grazed pasture a century ago.

-" Woodside Green is very close to Hatfield Forest, which is internationally significant as one of the finest examples of an almost intact medieval hunting forest and is a National Nature Reserve and Site of Special Scientific Interest.
-This important designation is due to the ancient trees and their wealth of dependent wildlife.
-We can now help to secure their future by restoring habitat nearby at Woodside Green."
+Woodside Green is very close to Hatfield Forest, which is one of the finest examples of an almost intact medieval hunting forest.
+The forest is internationally recognised as a National Nature Reserve and a Site of Special Scientific Interest due to the ancient trees and the wealth of wildlife that calls it home.

 By restoring Woodside Green we will also be creating crucial space for the wildlife at neighbouring Hatfield Forest to roam.

 The Woodside Green project has been made possible thanks to £28,000 of a total £750,000 grant generously provided to the National Trust by players of the People's Postcode Lottery.